EnderDash Team9 min readUpdated

 • Players with a live player list, stored player search, player profiles, and admin actions like kick, ban, pardon, teleport, OP or deop, and inventory work

-• Permissions with a real LuckPerms editor for groups, tracks, users, and nodes
+• Permissions with a LuckPerms editor for groups, tracks, users, and nodes

 • Plugins with installed plugin inventory, catalog search, project linking, update checks, installs, and bulk updates